kart781/yahoo_finance_option_scraper/README.md

 Few of the changes in the past weeks are:<br />

 <ins>Implied Volatility Trigger</ins> : A new addition to the tool is the trigger.py script.
 This script monitors the implied volatility difference for your selected stock ticker symbols.
-When the difference exceeds a specified limit, the script will cast an email spell, alerting you to the significant change.
+When the difference exceeds a specified limit, the script will trigger an email, alerting you to the significant change.
 <br />

 <ins>Cleaning CSV Files</ins> : You now have the option to easily manage your workspace with the shortcut.py script.
 Run it to remove all CSV files within the project folder, providing you with a clean slate for your data.